Felipe1990/Moon/about/index.md

 ## About the theme of this blog

-This blog used the theme made by TaylanTatli.
-You can check out all the information about it and the stetp to "install" it and use it [here](https://github.com/TaylanTatli/Moon).
+This blog uses the theme made by TaylanTatli.
+You can check out all the information about it and the stetps to install it [here](https://github.com/TaylanTatli/Moon).